Consistent hashing math

 Interlude - Making kk hashes solvable

 Deriving the distribution for consistent hashing scenarios with more than one hash per server on its face seems like a complicated and labor intensive problem.
-I think this is main reason the articles I found on the subject make appeals to Chebyshev's inequality to establish an upper bound.
+I think this is the main reason the articles I found on the subject make appeals to Chebyshev's inequality to establish an upper bound.

 Looking at the literature that's out there (at least what's easy to find by googling) makes it seem like this problem is too difficult to be worth solving directly.
 Luckily for us, the analytical solution to the multi-segment case is not much more difficult than the single-segment case as long as you are willing to get onboard (with a sketch of a proof) a major simplification, and like I said before, it only takes some high-school level math (by which I mean calculus and statistics).